-2016 NCAA national champion coach Tyler Taylor is in his first season as Santa Clara volleyball's associate head coach in 2017.
+2016 NCAA national champion coach Tyler Taylor completed his first season as Santa Clara volleyball's associate head coach in 2017.

 The early part of the 2017 campaign featured a landmark victory as Santa Clara downed No. 9 Kansas 3-2 on Sept.
 15 in Leavey Center.
 The Jayhawks are the highest-ranked team Santa Clara has defeated at home in program history and the Broncos were the first unranked team to defeat Kansas since 2014.
 Santa Clara hit its stride during conference play, winning six straight matches from Oct.
 21-Nov.
 11 to match its longest WCC winning streak since 2015.
 Kirsten Mead topped all WCC players with 1,232 assists for the year.
 The team finished the season at 15-15 overall and 8-10 in conference action.

 Taylor brings more than a decade of coaching experience to Santa Clara.
-Most recently, he orchestrated a defensive game plan and serving strategy that helped Stanford hold its opponents to the lowest good pass percentage in the Pac-12 in 2016.
+In his previous role, he orchestrated a defensive game plan and serving strategy that helped Stanford hold its opponents to the lowest good pass percentage in the Pac-12 in 2016.